If the tension in your workplace feels a little unbearable, you aren’t alone.

 “Nobody’s right if everybody’s wrong.” ― Stephen Stills

-As strange as it seems, disagreements can be a starting point for innovation and creativity.
+As strange as it seems, disagreements and contentiousness can be a starting point for innovation and creativity.
 By listening to different perspectives, we can create a culture that fosters collaboration and prospers from it.

 The world may feel tense and polarized at the moment, but we have more in common than we realize.
 In the case of workplace communication, you have the commonality of working for the same company—so start there.